This is part 1 of the Phenomenal & Enigmatic series.

-Back then, I was a decent 68000 assembler programmer, but nowhere near being among the greatest.
-I knew my way around the Copper and the Blitter, I knew how trigonometry and vector mathematics worked for creating 3D worlds, and I understood that the "shadebobs" effect on the Amiga was nothing more than repeated full-adders, using the "Fat Agnus" chip's dedicated memory block manipulation instruction set.
+Back then, I was as decent 68000 assembler programmer, but nowhere near being among the greatest.
+I knew my way around the Copper and the Blitter, I know how trigonometry and vector mathemetics worked for creating 3D worlds, and I understood that the "shadebobs" effect on the Amiga was nothing more than repeated full-adders using the "Fat Agnus" chip's dedicated bitwise memory block manipulation instruction set.

 My favorite demo from 1991 was Enigma by Phenomena, programmed by Olof "Azatoth" Lindroth, with music by the amazing Jimmy "Firefox" Fredriksson and Robert "Tip" Österbergh.
 The combination of music and direction with some really good programming set a new standard for demos on the Amiga.

 About four years ago, I started replicating the Enigma demo in C# and Silverlight 2, just as a side-project.
-I got as far as the opening scene and the "TV Cube" effect, which I must say I really nailed!
-But then I grew tired of the effort, and put the whole project aside.
+I got as far as the opening scene and the "TV Cube" effect, which I was very pleased with!
+But then I grew tired of the effort, and pt the whole project aside.
 It just wasn't rewarding enough, but I did re-awaken some of my old "hacking the bare metal" programming skills.

-For the last couple of weeks, I've been working from scratch, exploring what is possible using just a HTML5
+For the last couple of weeks, I have been working from scratch, exploring what is possible using just an HTML5

 AUDIO element, a

-I'll write a bit about each scene in the following weeks, but for now you're welcome to check out the fruit of my effort at demo.atornblad.se/enigmatic
+I'll write a bit about each scene of the demo in the following weeks, but for now you're welcome to checkout the code on github.com/atornblad/enigmatic.